 If you’re on the Venmo app, go to the "Me" tab and check the Wallet section.
 You should see a list of the bank accounts and cards that you’ve added to your Venmo account.

-Can I use a prepaid card or gift card?
+Can I use a prepaid card or gift card on Venmo?

-We allow credit, debit and prepaid, network branded (e.g. American Express, Discover, MasterCard, Visa) cards registered under your name.
-Cards may be declined by the card issuer or Venmo for funds availability or fraud prevention reasons.
-Also, some payment cards may require a zip code to be linked to your account.
+We allow credit, debit, and prepaid, network branded (e.g. American Express, Discover, MasterCard, Visa) cards registered under your name to be added to Venmo.
+Please note the following:

 Are there fees to use Venmo?

-Can I change where my payment is coming from?
+Can I change where my Venmo payment is coming from?

-Actually, no. The funding source and amount of a payment cannot be changed once it’s been sent.
-The moment you send a payment in Venmo, the funds are authorized to be withdrawn from your funding source.
-Sorry about that!
+If you've already sent your payment, no. There's no way to change the payment method or amount of your payment after it's been sent.
+This is because the moment you send a payment on Venmo, the funds are authorized to be withdrawn from your payment method.

-If you sent a payment using iMessage and it hasn’t been accepted yet, or it went to a “New User”, you will still have the option to cancel the payment.
-You can read more about that here.
+- If you sent a payment using iMessage and it hasn’t been accepted yet, or it went to a “New User,” you will still have the option to cancel the payment

-Please see the article on how to update your primary funding source, so that the correct payment method is debited for next time!"
+Please see the article on how to update your payment method, so that the correct payment method is debited for next time!

 Can a bank account or card be added to two separate Venmo accounts?

-If you run into a situation where you’re unable to add a funding source that’s already linked to another Venmo user, feel free to contact us and we can help.
+If you’re unable to add a payment method because it’s already linked to another Venmo account, feel free to contact us so we can help.

 Why was my card charged $0/$1 when I added it to Venmo?

-Sometimes when people add a card to Venmo, they'll see a small line item on their debit/credit card statement that looks like this:
+Sometimes when you add a card to Venmo, you'll see a small line item on your debit or credit card statement that looks like this: